bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 They were only meant for revenge, which I got when I finally pinned her to the ground to not rise again."

 Adrex had to swallow before he tried his sentence:
-"I am sorry she stole them from you, but I didn't really know you existed when I invented my design."
+"I am sorry she stole them from you, but I didn't really know you existed when I invented my guns."

 The stare-off lasted for another three seconds, before Percival looked down into the table, and mutter:
 "No, you properly didn't."